openfisca/openfisca.org/content/packages.en.md

 title: Available packages
 hero:
   title: Available packages
   subtitle: Packages are the basic modules of OpenFisca.
-They define the Parameters, Entities and Variables of a country
+They define the Parameters, Entities and Variables of a country.
 layout: packages
 ---